Xeodee/hMail/README.md

 #### What is hMail?
 hMail is a PHP based mailer that was developed for my cousin to mail multiple softball tallent scouts to come see her games.

 For her to use the mailer it was very simple.
+It pulls the info from data/list.xml

+## NOTE: This is curretly not working, this was used a few years back to help her get a scholarship for playing softball in college.
+Needless to say, she is now in college with a softball scholarship!!
+Go Hannah!

 * Paste the message to the scouts in the message field
 * Add new scout would require a few fields